 The first step to setting up a drip email marketing campaign is to figure out what you want prospects to do.
 Is your goal to have people pick up the phone and call you about your service?
 Are you looking for “likes” on your Facebook page?
 Do you want them to enter into a drawing?

 Once you figure out your primary goal, you’ll need to determine your audience and create a strategy for getting their email addresses.
-Keep in mind that email campaigns are opt-in only, meaning that you can’t just sent them to random people and hope for the best.
+Keep in mind that email campaigns are opt-in only, meaning that you can’t just send them to random people and hope for the best.
 Here are a few ways you can attract subscribers:

 - Hold a contest.